tifuun/raidoc/doc/pages/marks.md

 For example, the author of an MKID component can define a mark that specifies where the readout line should connect.
-Marks can be created created using the `.marks` property of a compo, and they can be accessed through the `.marks` property of any proxy pointing to that compo.
+Marks can be created using the `.marks` property of a compo, and they can be accessed through the `.marks` property of any proxy pointing to that compo.